maths/moodle-qtype_stack/doc/en/STACK_question_admin/index.md

 # Testing, using and maintaining questions

+STACK comes with a [large library of tested questions](Library/index.md).

 This section of the documentation provides information on testing questions and maintaining question banks for the long term.
+The foundation of long-term maintenance is testing.  ___We strongly recommend all questions have [question tests](../STACK_question_admin/Testing.md).___

 This section assumes you have working questions, and it provides information on testing, using and maintaining questions.

 * [Creating question tests](Testing.md),
 * [Deploying variants](Deploying.md),